Water to the Capital

 with the Lost Knowledge from Antiquity

 Although this Italian ruin was built in today's decaying concrete, the renovation of this mountain fortress (38) within the map loop (B) can stimulate an excellent foundation for a historical discovery of the lost recipe for Roman concrete.
-Although this historical concrete's millennia-old secrets still prevail as a crucial investigation of international laboratories, its deepest secrets persist.
-This potential rediscovery of ancient concrete with this lost high technology and historical treasure from antiquity would offer a scientific study of Roman technology within an educational project.
+Although this historical concrete's millennia-old secrets still hold relevance as a crucial investigation for international laboratories, its deepest secrets remain a mystery.
+The potential rediscovery of ancient concrete, a lost high technology and historical treasure from antiquity, would offer a unique opportunity for scientific study of Roman technology within an educational project.

 A Beautiful Memory that Attracts